 5. Alphabet Relay

-To play this ESL game for children, divide your students into two groups.
-Have each group write the letters of the alphabet on pieces of paper you give them to make flashcards.
+Divide your students into two groups to play this ESL game for children.
+Give each group pieces of paper, and have each group write the letters of the alphabet on the paper to make flashcards.
 Shuffle each group of flashcards and place them in two piles on one side of the room.
 Have each group line up on the opposite side of the room.
 On the word “Go,” the first student in each line has to run across the room, find the letter A, and bring it back to their group.
 The next student finds the letter B, and so on.
 The first group to get to Z wins!

 6. Memory